Click here for the Bogliasco Foundation's Diversity, Equity and Inclusion Statement

 Our Study Center Gallery features rotating exhibitions of work that our Fellows developed while in residence.
 Currently on view is work by Fall 2018 Visual Arts Fellow Carl E. Hazlewood.

 TodaySupport the Bogliasco Foundation by making a donation today.

-Now in our twenty-third year of operation, the Study Center in Bogliasco, Italy, has welcomed over 1050 Fellows from 61 different countries.
+Now in our twenty-fourth year of operation, the Study Center in Bogliasco, Italy, has welcomed over 1070 Fellows from 62 different countries.
 Click here to see the full list of current Fellows and read more about their work.

 The Foundation frequently hosts special events in Italy and New York featuring projects developed by Fellows in residence.
 Bogliasco Fellows also regularly exhibit, perform, and publish their acclaimed work around the globe.